 (ii) If any matters described in the items of Clause 20 has been found to be untrue;

-(iii) Except for the cases described in the preceding two items, if the Borrower breached any of its obligations under this Agreement, and such breach has not been remedied for [ ] or more Business Days;
+(iii) Except for the cases described in the preceding two items, if the Borrower breached any of its obligations under this Agreement; provided, however, that if such breach is able to be resolved (excluding the breach of Clause 21.4(v) or 21.4(vi)), only if such breach has not been remedied for [ ] or more Business Days from the date of such breach;

-(iv) If any order or notice of attachment (sashiosae)[, provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae), or provisional disposition (kari-shobun) (including similar procedure taken outside Japan) has been sent out] or auction procedures (keibaitetuzuki) have been commenced with respect to anything that is the subject of security offered by the Borrower;
+(iv) If any order or notice of attachment (sashiosae)[, provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae), or provisional disposition (kari-shobun) (including similar procedure taken outside Japan) has been sent out] or auction procedures (keibaitetsuzuki) have been commenced with respect to anything that is the subject of security offered by the Borrower;

+(v) if a petition of specific conciliation (tokutei-chotei) has been filed against the Borrower;

-(v) If any of the outstanding corporate bonds issued by the Borrower have become due and payable before the original due date;
+(vi) If any of the outstanding corporate bonds issued by the Borrower have become due and payable before the original due date;

-(vi) If any of the Borrower’s debts other than those under this Agreement, in aggregate amount exceeding [ ] billion yen, has become due and payable; or if any of the Borrower’s guaranty obligations for the benefit of a third party, in aggregate amount exceeding [ ] billion yen, has become due and payable, and the Borrower is unable to perform such obligations; [or]
+(vii) If all or part of the Borrower’s debts other than those under this Agreement [has been delayed or] has become due and payable; or if any of the Borrower’s guaranty obligations for the benefit of a third party has become due and payable, and the Borrower is unable to perform such obligations [(only if the aggregate of the amount of debts that has become due and payable and the amount of obligations that the Borrower is unable to perform exceeds [ ] billion yen)];

-If the Borrower has suspended its business or received dispositions such as suspension of business or others from the competent government authority[.][; or]
+If the Borrower has suspended its business, determined to suspend or abolish its business, or received dispositions such as suspension of business or others from the competent government authority; [or]

-[(ix) If any check or note issued by the Borrower has been dishonored for the first time
+[(ix) If any check or note issued by the Borrower has been dishonored for the first time, if densai.net Co., Ltd. has recorded that the Borrower’s electronically recorded monetary claims become insolvent, or if other electric monetary claim recording institutions have taken equivalent procedures; or]

-(vii) Notwithstanding any matters described in the foregoing items, if the business or financial condition of the Borrower has deteriorated, or is deemed to have deteriorated, and the necessity arises to preserve its receivables[.].]
+(x) Notwithstanding any matters described in the foregoing items, if the business or financial condition of the Borrower has deteriorated, or is deemed to have deteriorated, and the necessity arises to preserve its receivables.

 22.3 If the notice dispatched pursuant to Clause 22.2 has been delayed or has not been delivered to the Borrower due to fault of the Borrower, all of the Borrower’s debts under this Agreement shall become due and payable by the time such request or notice should have been delivered, and the Borrower shall immediately pay the principal of the Loan and the interest and Break Funding Costs and any other payment obligations that the Borrower owes pursuant to this Agreement, in accordance with the provisions of Clause 18, whereby All Lenders’ Lending Obligations shall cease to be effective.

-22.4 If a Lender has become aware of the occurrence of any events described in the items of Clauses 22.1 or 22.2 with respect to the Borrower, the Lender shall immediately notify the Agent of such occurrence, and the Agent shall notify all other Lenders of the occurrence of such events.
+22.4 If a Lender has become aware of the occurrence of any events provided for in Clauses 22.1(i) through 22.2(iv) with respect to the Borrower, the Lender shall immediately notify the Agent of such occurrence, and the Agent shall notify all other Lenders of the occurrence of such events.
+In the case of the occurrence of an event described in Cause 22.1(v), if a Lender, who is a debtor of the claims in relation to such event has become aware of the occurrence of such event, the Lender shall notify the Borrower, all other Lenders and the Agent of the occurrence of such event.

-23. Set-off; Exercise of Floating Security Interests
+23. Set-off, Exercise of PERMITTED Security Interests and DiscretionaRY disposal